simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 We will now use all the sketch to make a simple game.

 #### How to play
-A single player starts in the field of vision of the camera hiding behind something (a chair or table).
-They have to get close enough to the camera without being detected as a person to show the camera their phone.
+A single player starts in the field of vision of the camera disguised or camouflaged and a few metres away.
+They have to show their phone to the camera before they are detected as a person.

 If they are detected as a person a 'Gotcha!' screen will appear.
-To succeed players will have to disguise themselves, move fast, crawl or hide behind objects...
+To succeed players will have to disguise themselves or move fast, or even hide behind objects...

-#### How the game will works:
+#### How the game works:
-If a 'person' is detected then they have been caught and the 'Gotcha' screen displays.
+If a 'person' is detected then they have been caught and the 'Gotcha!' screen displays.
 If a 'cell phone' is detected they have won and tricked the system to not recognise them as they approached the camera.
-The 'Success' screen displays.
+The 'You Win!' screen displays.

+The game can be retarted by refreshing the browser page.

 <p align="center">
 <img src="./images/mlgame-flow.png" alt="me" width="100%"/>